xianqiu/opt-alg-tutorials/content/docs/dynamic-programming/shortest-paths/index.md

 katex: true
 ---

 Given a directed graph `G` with weights on the edges, we define the **shortest path** between two vertices `i` and `j` as a path with the minimum total weight.
-The **all-pairs shortest path** problem is to find the shortest path between every pair of vertices in the graph.
+The **all-pairs of shortest paths** problem is to find the shortest path between every pair of vertices in the graph.

 {{< figure src="example.png" width="200px" class="text-center">}}